Skip to main content

 Self-signed certificates

-Some apps use custom TCP ports (for git, p2p, etc).
-You need to set up port forwarding for those as well when you install the apps.
+Some apps use custom TCP ports (for git, P2P, etc.).
+Set up port forwarding for these ports when installing the apps.

 Port 443

-Be sure to forward port 443 before you do the domain setup.
-Otherwise, you cannot reach the dashboard after the domain setup.
+Forward port 443 before performing the domain setup.
+Otherwise, you cannot reach the dashboard after domain setup.